liampc/100-days-of-code/log.md

 Finished all my tasks / specification in my django project.
 I still need to rewrite some of the code and fix hopefully minor bugs, and add style to the pages.
 One of the biggest achievement for this day is that I was able to fix the search form and apply regex in my function.

+### RESTART OF 100DaysOfCode

+## Day 1: Sept 28, 2020

+Today, I watched and code along the lesson 4 on cs50 web programming about sql models and migrations.
+I am getting more familliar with the Model/View/Template system of django.
+Today I learned how to create models, have an idea how sql works, how to authenticate users and how to make login and logout forms.